July 31, 2011

 Dom at Bellau Kitchen had another Random Recipe Challenge, this time to cook something from your favourite recipe book.
-I decided to have a go, confident that I knew instantly which was my favourite cookbook, but when I came to pick it off the shelf – several shelves nowadays, groaning under the weight of and ever-increasing collection of cookbooks– I found myself hesitating.
+I decided to have a go, confident that I knew instantly which was my favourite cookbook, The Homepride Book of Home Baking.

 Every page has several recipes on and I kind of knew instantly which page it would fall open at – the book almost opens itself at the same page, it has been used so often !!
 So I decided to bake the “all in one” chocolate cake, my absolute favourite in the book.

-ET VOILÀ !!
-A chocolate cake that is moist, chocolately, dead easy to make and has been presented at many a birthday party over the decades. (four decades, now I think about it!)
+A chocolate cake that is moist, chocolately, dead easy to make and has been presented at many a birthday party over the decades.

 All in one Chocolate Cake